-Infrastructure category Item De tails Transport Roads and intersections " Provide road and intersection upgrades as required by traffic studies undertaken by the applicant and approved by the MEDQ.
-This may include: " Upgrade to existing roads in the QWB PDA including Queens Wharf Road, William Street, George Street, Elizabeth Street, Alice Street and Margaret Street (including Riverside Expressway off-ramps). " An additional southbound lane along William Street to allow for car park egress and turning movements onto Margaret Street and/or Alice Street. " Upgrade to significant intersections (as prescribed in Map 2: Structural elements plan) " Upgrade to other impacted intersections in or for the PDA including the Queen/William Streets and North Quay intersection. " A pedestrian scramble crossing at the William and Margaret Street significant intersection " Upgrade to existing footpaths within the QWB PDA.
+Infrastructure category ltem Details Transport Roads and sintersections " Provide road and intersection upgrades as required by comprehensive traffic and transport studies for the PDA (undertaken by the applicant and approved by the MEDQ) to manage and mitigate impacts on the local road network and State-controlled roads including pedestrian and cyclist movements.
+This may include: " Upgrade to existing roads in the QWB PDA including Queens Wharf Road, William Street, George Street, Elizabeth Street, Alice Street and Margaret Street (including Riverside Expressway off-ramps). " An additional southbound lane along William Street, south of Margaret Street to provide additional capacity for turn movements into Alice Street. " Create a shared zone along Queens Wharf Road as prescribed in Map 2, including connections to North Quay, Victoria Bridge and Margaret Street. " Upgrade to significant intersections (as prescribed in Map 2: Structural elements plan). " Upgrade to other impacted intersections in or for the PDA including the Queen/William Streets and North Quay intersection. " Upgrade to existing footpaths within the QWB PDA.
 Public transport " Provide public transport infrastructure that allows integration with the existing public transport network.
-Cycling infrastructure " Upgrade the Bicentennial Bikeway. " Upgrade other existing cycleways and provide new connections within the PDA to enable integration with the Bicentennial Bikeway. " Provide publicly accessible cycle facilities.
-Pedestrian infrastructure " A cross river connection between the QWB PDA and South Bank Parklands.
+Cycling infrastructure " Upgrade the Bicentennial Bikeway. " Upgrade other existing cycleways and provide new connections within the PDA to enable integration with the Bicentennial Bikeway, principally outbound on Alice Street and inbound on Margaret Street. " Provide publicly accessible cycle facilities.
+Pedestrian infrastructure A cross river connection between the QWB PDA and South Bank Parklands.
 Public realm Parks " Retain and embellish the existing parks in the PDA.